NinjaBearStudioTech/Documentation/Writerside/topics/combat/concepts/cbt_concept_ranged_attacks.md

 > Animation Notifies.
 > {style="tip"}

-### Scan Component
+### Scan Behavior

-A **Projectile Scan Component** scans the projectile path between frames and reports raw hits to the projectile.
+A **Projectile Scan Behavior** scans the projectile path between frames and reports raw hits to the projectile.

 This is useful for fast-moving projectiles where relying only on movement collision can miss targets.
-The scan component does not apply damage by itself.
+The scan behavior does not apply damage by itself.
 It only detects hits and reports them through `RegisterProjectileHit`.

-The projectile's hit processor, exhaustion policy, cosmetics, and blast components can then respond to the reported hit.
+The projectile's hit processor, exhaustion policy, cosmetics, and blast behaviors can then respond to the reported hit.

-### Hit Processor Component
+### Hit Processor Behavior

-A **Hit Processor Component** listens for raw projectile hits and decides whether they should become confirmed impacts.
+A **Hit Processor Behavior** listens for raw projectile hits and decides whether they should become confirmed impacts.

 The default hit processor can: